vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 For non-RNAV approved IFR aircraft with a wake turbulence category of light, issue a visual departure or Radar SID

 ## ATIS
+### Approach Expectation
+If visual approaches are in operation the APCH field must state `EXP VISUAL APCH`.

 ### Operational Info
 #### LAHSO
 When [LAHSO](#lahso) is in use, the ATIS OPR INFO shall include: